Shopping Cart (0)

 These saltwater algae come in a variety of sizes, shapes and colours.
 Other than the usual green, there are red, brown and black seaweeds.

-This colour has a direct effect on how much light seaweed absorbs via photosynthesis, which decides how close to the ocean’s surface it grows.
-Each species also has its own characteristics, thus varying percentages of different nutrients.
+This colour has a direct relationship with how much light seaweed absorbs via photosynthesis, which decides how close to the ocean’s surface it grows.
+Each species also has its own characteristics, and varying percentages of different nutrients.

 The types that we are accustomed to and that we humans consume are wakame, nori, kombu, aonori, hiziki, mozuku, sea grapes, dulse, irish moss, winged kelp and sea moss.
 The type that is commonly made into supplements for dogs are kelp.